- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Is there anything more quintessentially New England than Connecticut at Christmas?
-The Nutmeg State has more than its fair share of charm all year round, but Christmas in Connecticut is about as charming as a holiday getaway can get!
+The Nutmeg State has more than its fair share of charm all year round, but Christmas in Connecticut is about as charming as a holiday getaway can get.
+You’ve got small towns and covered bridges adorned with wreaths and twinkle lights, Christmas festivals and events that go all in on holiday cheer, and you can even visit Santa’s reindeer!

 Are you looking for ideas for where to go and what to do during your Connecticut at Christmas getaway?
-Here are some fun and festive things to see and do during your next Christmas in Connecticut.
+Here are some fun and festive things to see and do during your next Christmas in CT.

 Tips for Visiting Connecticut at Christmas

-Winters in Connecticut can get pretty cold and there is a pretty decent chance you will run into some snow, especially in the Northern part of the state.
+Winters in Connecticut can get pretty cold and there is a decent chance you will run into some snow, especially in the Northern part of the state.
 It’s always best to be prepared by dressing in warm layers and wearing appropriate footwear.
-Don’t want to be walking through snow and slush with canvas shoes on, the combo of wet feet and cold weather do not a fun time make!
+You don’t want to be walking through snow and slush with canvas shoes on, the combo of wet feet and cold weather do not a fun time make!

 Head to Hartford for the Holidays